 Burmese pythons feed on 39 endangered species and 41 other rare species.
 If we don’t act soon, then all of these animals could disappear.
-In fact, since the population of most of these groups has already been reduced so much, it’s unclear whether there’s much we can do to help them survive.

 Burmese pythons are very large snakes.
 They can reach upwards of 23 feet, and weigh 200lbs.
 For reference, that’s as big as a telephone pole.
-We’re talking about a big predator.
+We’re talking about a huge predator.
 This means that they’re bigger than anything else you can find in the Everglades, including alligators.

 Why is that important?
 If they can mate every year, or every other year, then a female can have many clutches throughout her life.
 It’s unclear whether Burmese pythons mate every year in the wild, or take years off, but a female could have several clutches throughout her life.
 Considering that an average clutch is over 30 eggs, you can see how quickly the population could explode.
-Just picture if a person you knew could have thirty children every other year—the earth would quickly run out of room!

 Interbred to Adapt